 Making Forex Trading Decisions

 One of the essential things a trader needs is emotional robustness.
-You can get some very, very smart people who want to trade.
-Take the classic example of the Harvard MB person who has been top of his class the whole way through, but he hasn’t had the emotional experience of failure.
+You can get some very, very smart people who want to trade, but you don’t have to be smart to be a successful trader.
+Take the classic example of the Harvard educated business person who has been top of his class the whole way through, but he hasn’t had the emotional experience of failure.
 He comes into the trading business, and he has the view, “Okay, I’m going to work very hard, I’m going to do all the research, and then I’m going to succeed.”
 And when this doesn’t happen?
-There’s this sort of “How can this be?” look on his face.
+There’s this sort of a “How can this be?” story unfolding inside his mind.
 That’s when many of them get out of the business.
-Trading is not for the faint-hearted, nor for the those with unrealistic expectations.
+Trading is not for the faint of heart, nor for the those with unrealistic expectations.

 However, a few successful trades doesn’t mean you are successful trader.
 There is more to this equation than luck and a lack of fear.
 The flip of a coin can produce similar results.
 But what the trader is tapping into here is the feeling of possessing a positive mindset, without actually possessing it, and this feeling is there because up until now the trader has not been through the necessary trading experiences which would cause him or her to be afraid.